CTaiDeng/character_rl_sac_pacer_haca_v1/README.md

 # G008

 This repository hosts scaffolding for a Soft Actor-Critic (SAC) implementation located in `src/rl_sac`.
 The current code base provides class and function skeletons that describe the flow of data between replay buffers, policy/value networks, and training routines.
+A lightweight training demonstration is available to show how the components fit together when driven by synthetic data derived from the bundled example article.

 ## Examples